 Institutional Subjects Review Board

-Valley’s research program works with a local Institutional Review Board (IRB), a committee of medical and non-medical professionals who ensure that human research is ethical.
+Valley’s research program works with an external Institutional Review Board (IRB), a committee of medical and non-medical professionals who ensure that human research is ethical.
 The IRB serves to protect patients’ rights and their welfare before and during the research study.

 This group provides a regulatory review of all research studies conducted at Valley that involve humans as subjects.
 The IRB doesn’t decide whether a patient should join a research study; rather, it reviews whether it is reasonable to ask people to join.
 The group also reviews each study while it is going on to make sure volunteers are protected.